Instant Pot Lentil Curry

 Now, I’m not going to pretend that if every recipe to come out of my kitchen could strut the red carpet, Instant Pot Lentil Curry would be the one to land the cover of Vogue.
 I’m talking meal inner beauty here.

 Lentil Curry is humble.
 Her appearance is understated.
 She does not demand attention.
 Take one bite, however, and you’ll see immediately why this dinner rocketed to the top of the favorites list around here.
-(See also this humble yet amazing lentil curry: Slow Cooker Red Lentil Cauliflower Curry.)
+(See also these humble yet amazing lentil curries: Slow Cooker Red Lentil Curry with Sweet Potatoes and Slow Cooker Red Lentil Cauliflower Curry.)

 Don’t be fooled by Instant Pot Lentil Curry’s modest appearance.
 Every bite is rich and lively, courtesy of fresh ingredients such as ginger and garlic and captivating Indian spices such as turmeric and curry powder.

 In addition to its flavor, what I love most about this lentil curry is its indulgent, creamy texture.
 This is due in part to the addition of coconut milk but even more so to the way the lentils are cooked.
 I used light coconut milk and was worried the curry wouldn’t be creamy enough.
 I couldn’t have been more pleasantly surprised!
 The texture was PERFECT.
 (Coconut milk is a go-to curry ingredient in this amazing Coconut Curry and this Chickpea Curry!
 No coconut milk on hand?
 Kathryn’s Quick and Easy Vegetarian Curry is made without.)